Delta says travel boom is here to stay, raises earnings forecast | Business

 Delta Air Lines CEO Ed Bastian on Thursday said travel has become the topmost priority for consumers, but capacity constraints at U.S. carriers will not let them catch up with demand for an "extended period of time," helping sustain the post-pandemic travel boom.
 His comments came hours after the Atlanta-based carrier lifted its full-year profit outlook for the second time in less than a month and posted the highest quarterly earnings in its history.

-Delta's shares were up 1.4% in afternoon trade.
+Delta's shares closed down 0.5% at $47.71.
 The urge to travel despite rising living costs has sent bookings at U.S. carriers soaring, as consumers cut spending on goods in favor of experiences.
 But airlines are not able to keep up due to persistent shortages of aircraft, spare parts and labor.

 "After years of spending on goods, consumers want to travel," Bastian said on an earnings call.
 "At the same time, aviation infrastructure is still fragile."
 Last month, he said there was close to a 20-point gap between travel demand and the industry's capacity, which was going to turn the travel boom into a "multi-year phenomenon."